123mahmad/Weird_Recipes/README.md

-# Weird_Recipes
+# Weird_Salad_Recipes

 Make a sample website to test your basic knowledge about HTML foundations during Odin Project.
-The website I choose to make is "Weird Recipes"
+The website theme that I have decide to go with is "Weird Vintage Salad Recipes"